leptos-rs/book/src/server/26_extractors.md

 This context can then be accessed with a simple `use_context::<T>()` inside your server functions.

-If you *need* to use `State` in a server function—for example, if you have an existing Axum extractor that requires `State`, that is also possible using Axum's [`FromRef`](https://docs.rs/axum/latest/axum/extract/derive.FromRef.html) pattern and [`extract_with_state`](https://docs.rs/leptos_axum/latest/leptos_axum/fn.extract_with_state.html).
+If you *need* to use `State` in a server function for example, if you have an existing Axum extractor that requires `State`, that is also possible using Axum's [`FromRef`](https://docs.rs/axum/latest/axum/extract/derive.FromRef.html) pattern and [`extract_with_state`](https://docs.rs/leptos_axum/latest/leptos_axum/fn.extract_with_state.html).
 Essentially you'll need to provide the state both via context and via Axum router state:

 ```rust
 #[derive(FromRef, Debug, Clone)]